Erickype/GoGameEngine/README.md

 ## Things in research

 ## Things learned
-- Make a game only using the defaul Go
+- Make a game only using the default Go
 - Make a small package to build games

 ## Reading history